 Given that WinkBed has coils, it’s not your absolute best bet in terms of motion isolation.
 It does a better job than traditional innerspring mattresses, but there are a handful of beds we’d rather have if motion isolation is the number one most important factor.

-For the price, it’s honestly hard to imagine a better mattress than WinkBed.
+It’s honestly hard to imagine a better mattress than WinkBed.
 As we often say, there’s no single best bed for everyone, but if you like the ideal of a hotel luxury mattress in your house, WinkBed might be the one for you.
 It doesn’t get everything right, but it gets a lot right.

 How did the Slumber Yard get this mattress?